Danica McKellar: Finding an Equation for Success

-Just one excerpt from "Girls Get Curves" shows how McKellar equates being smart with being strong, and how math helps with that.
+Just one excerpt from “Girls Get Curves” shows how she equates being smart with being strong, and how math helps with that.

-McKellar said she's trying to show girls that they don't have to make the choice between being nerdy or beautiful -- they can be both.
+She added she’s trying to show girls that they don’t have to make the choice between being nerdy or beautiful — they can be both.

-"When they're getting the message that you have to choose -- when they really believe that they have to be the smart nerd girl or they can be fun and sexy but kind of slutty -- if that's what they think their choices are, then that's a very dangerous message to be giving them," she said.
-"Because what looks like more fun?
+“When they’re getting the message that you have to choose — when they really believe that they have to be the smart nerd girl or they can be fun and sexy but kind of slutty — if that’s what they think their choices are, then that’s a very dangerous message to be giving them,” she told Salon in the interview.
+“Because what looks like more fun?
 It looks like more fun to be fun and sexy.
-Let's remove that idea that you have to choose.
-You can be fun and flirty and really, really smart, because you know you don't have to dumb yourself down."
+Let’s remove that idea that you have to choose.
+You can be fun and flirty and really, really smart, because you know you don’t have to dumb yourself down.”

 Finding Ways to Equate Her Passions

-McKellar didn't initially set out to be a mathematics role model, or write those entertaining math books for girls, and she still acts, although she said her acting takes up about 25 percent of her time now, while her math and books take up the rest.
+McKellar didn’t initially set out to be a mathematics role model, or write those entertaining math books for girls, and she still acts, although she said her acting takes up about 25 percent of her time now, according to the Washington Post, while her math and books take up the rest.

 And the math-minded actress is branching out beyond books to get her message out.
 Through her website, she regularly answers questions and when she has time, even gives some tutoring sessions.
 The books are sold through her website, but as best sellers, they can be purchased through any major bookseller as well.

-McKellar, though, said her main interest isn't in just selling books, but in changing girls' attitudes about math and themselves.
+McKellar, though, noted to Salon that her main interest isn’t in just selling books, but in changing girls’ attitudes about math and themselves.

-"[Math has] a stigma attached to it," she told Salon.
-"In the movies and on TV, math is always portrayed as something impossible or distasteful, or something that if you're really good at it, you must actually be insane.
-It can't ever be a normal, fun, social person -- by the way, a female -- who also happens to be kick-ass at math.
-Why not?"
+“[Math has] a stigma attached to it,” she said in the interview.
+“In the movies and on TV, math is always portrayed as something impossible or distasteful, or something that if you’re really good at it, you must actually be insane.
+It can’t ever be a normal, fun, social person — by the way, a female — who also happens to be kick-ass at math.
+Why not?”